GabeScott/standard-works-vault/General Conference/1995 April - We Have Kept the Faith.md

 During our meeting with them, we learned many things, one of which was how to keep the faith in areas such as these, far from large cities and far from the headquarters of the Church.
 In the things that we learned, we were able to distinguish at least five principles which aided them to overcome their difficulties.

-First: They never stopped trusting in the Lord, and they placed all of their faith in him.
-This was the foundation for their assurance.
+**First: They never stopped trusting in the Lord, and they placed all of their faith in him.** This was the foundation for their assurance.
 They trusted in the fact that he would protect and guide them.
-The Lord has said, “If ye will have faith in me ye shall have power to do whatsoever thing is expedient in me” (Moro.
-7:33).
+The Lord has said, “If ye will have faith in me ye shall have power to do whatsoever thing is expedient in me” ([[Moroni 7.33|Moro.
+7:33]]).

 Occasionally, in the midst of our desperation, we seek other ways, other guides.
 But those who counsel us are not always prepared to help, because they do not understand our spiritual needs.
 They are not prepared to give us the counsel and the revelation that we need in trying circumstances.

 We have the great example of the sons of Mosiah, who endured so much adversity and so many trials.
 Because of the trust they had in the Lord, “the Lord did visit them with his Spirit, and said unto them: Be comforted.
-And they were comforted. ...
+And they were comforted. …

-“Yet ye shall be patient in long-suffering and afflictions, that ye may show forth good examples unto them in me, and I will make an instrument of thee in my hands unto the salvation of many souls” (Alma 17:10–11).
+“Yet ye shall be patient in long-suffering and afflictions, that ye may show forth good examples unto them in me, and I will make an instrument of thee in my hands unto the salvation of many souls” ([[Alma 17.10|Alma 17:10–11]][[Alma 17.11|]]).

-Second: They remained faithful in prayer.
-Each member, whether adult, child, or adolescent, faithfully followed this holy practice each day, praying individually and as families with all of their faith.
+**Second: They remained faithful in prayer.** Each member, whether adult, child, or adolescent, faithfully followed this holy practice each day, praying individually and as families with all of their faith.
 As we know, prayer is the means by which we communicate with our Heavenly Father.
 He listens to us because we are his children and he loves us, and he is anxious to bless us when we keep the commandments.

-As the Savior instructed the Nephites, he taught them: “Pray in your families unto the Father, always in my name, that your wives and your children may be blessed” (3 Ne.
-18:21).
+As the Savior instructed the Nephites, he taught them: “Pray in your families unto the Father, always in my name, that your wives and your children may be blessed” ([[3 Nephi 18.21|3 Ne.
+18:21]]).
 No one could have given them greater assurance that they would be heard by the Father than his own Son.

-Third: They never stopped studying the scriptures.
-In the scriptures they found faith to overcome fear, solutions to their problems, divine comfort from the Master, the loving counsel of the Father, and especially the assurance of being guided in righteousness towards eternal life.
-“Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me” (John 5:39).
+**Third: They never stopped studying the scriptures.** In the scriptures they found faith to overcome fear, solutions to their problems, divine comfort from the Master, the loving counsel of the Father, and especially the assurance of being guided in righteousness towards eternal life.
+“Search the scriptures; for in them ye think ye have eternal life: and they are they which testify of me” ([[John 5.39|John 5:39]]).
 They lived this commandment even in the midst of all their difficulties.
 One of the Saints there said, “We have never been as close to the Lord as when we were reading the scriptures.”

-Fourth: They implemented priesthood programs.
-Due to the fatal incident that had taken place there, it was necessary to remove full-time missionaries.
+**Fourth: They implemented priesthood programs.** Due to the fatal incident that had taken place there, it was necessary to remove full-time missionaries.
 In order to make up for the help that was lost, it became necessary to organize the returned missionaries so that they could teach the gospel to those who wanted to hear it.
 References came in from member families.
 Home teaching increased.
 Nobody was overlooked.
 Just as they said, they had kept the faith.

-Fifth: They humbled themselves before the Lord.
-They purified their lives, they repented, they tried to live together as Saints, sharing much of what they had, fasting when problems arose or when they were threatened.
+**Fifth: They humbled themselves before the Lord.** They purified their lives, they repented, they tried to live together as Saints, sharing much of what they had, fasting when problems arose or when they were threatened.

 These simple yet powerful principles enabled them to sustain themselves, to be preserved, to remain faithful and active as members of the Church in that area.